mattrondel/AZ-104/README.md

     https://www.measureup.com/microsoft-practice-test-az-104-microsoft-azure-administrator.html

-:fire: **Tutorials Dojo practice exams** "you want to be getting at least 85-95% on the TD final exam before signing up to take the exam"
+:fire: **Tutorials Dojo practice exams** "you want to be getting at least 85-95% on the TD final exam before signing up to take the exam" :fire:

     https://portal.tutorialsdojo.com/courses/az-104-microsoft-azure-administrator-practice-exams/